cowboysdude/MMM-NBA/README.md

 THEN in your config.js.....

-    [feature to do:  focus_on so you can just look at one or an array of teams of your choice]
+    Config Options:
+    maxWidth: Default is set to 500px you can make it any number
+    header: do you want the header?  true = yes, false = no
+    logo: do you want the NBA logo?  true = yes, false = no [If set to yes, header must also be yes]
+    focus_on: [""] - must be set by teams nickname, uppercase in quotation marks.
+More than one seperated by coma - SEE EXAMPLE BELOW.

  ____________________________________CONFIG.JS_____________________________________

 	   {
         	disabled: false,
 			module: 'MMM-NBA',
 			position: 'middle_center',
 			config: {
 				maxWidth: "500px",
+				header: true,
+				logo: true,
+				focus_on: ["Trail Blazers","Bulls"]
 			}
 		},

 ________________________________________________________________________________________